 The Sixth Sense

 The Sixth Sense is a supernatural horror film that would keep you in the secret until the end.
-And, when the suspense is finally out, you will be shocked to death to see the secret and main surprise element of this horror film.
+And, when the suspense is finally out, you will be shocked to death to see the secret and main surprise element of this Hollywood horror film.
 Directed by M. Night Shyamalan, the film is about a boy Cole Sear, played by Haley Joel Osment, and the child psychologist Dr. Malcolm Crowe, played by Bruce Willis.
 Cole is able to see and talk to the dead which frightens him, while Dr. Crowe is fighting his own demons.
 Both the child and the psychologist form a bond that helps each other counter their fears.
 However, a big truth is about to be revealed that will shock everyone at the end.

 Lights Out is yet another great horror film on our list that is based on a short film of the same name.
 Both Lights Out and the short films were directed by David F. Sandberg.
 The film is about a family that’s haunted by a supernatural apparition that is visible in the dark but disappears in the light.
 Being a vengeful ghost, Rebecca, the stepdaughter of Paul’s who is the head of the family and has already been killed by the ghost must find a way to get rid of it to save her family.
 The film stars Teresa Palmer in the lead role as Rebecca, while Gabriel Bateman, Maria Bello, Emily Alyn Lind, Alexander DiPersia, Billy Burke and others play supporting roles.

 The Mist is the film adaptation of Stephen King’s novel of the same name.
-Directed by Frank Darabont, The Mist is the second science fiction horror film on our list of best Hollywood horror films.
+Directed by Frank Darabont, The Mist is the second science fiction horror film on our list of best Hollywood horror Movies.
 Unlike other films that portray ghosts or supernatural entities as antagonists, The Mist is very different and unique entry in this genre.
 The theme of the film revolves around a group of people in the small town of Bridgton, Maine who find themselves under threat from otherworldly monsters as an unusual mist spreads across the town after a huge thunderstorm.
 Now, the group must unite to survive the attack by all means.